 by MuggleNet · Published · Updated

-Today, we open another new section on MuggleNet called MuggleNet Academia.
-This new section will feature the academic study of literature that is found in the Harry Potter series; comparing the Harry Potter series to the great literary works through the ages, as well as other academic studies found within the books by the brilliant author, J.K.
+Today, we are launching another new podcast called MuggleNet Academia.
+This new podcast will feature the academic study of literature that is found in the Harry Potter series, comparing the Harry Potter series to the great literary works through the ages as well as other academic studies found within the books by J.K.
 Rowling.

-The MuggleNet Academia section will feature a regular podcast with MuggleNet’s senior managing editor, Keith Hawk, and co-host, John Granger, affectionately known as ‘The Hogwarts Professor’.
-Each show will feature a special guest speaker such as professors, doctors, judges, and other experts in the field of academia as well as a guest fan who is either currently studying the subject’s particular field in college, university, or has graduated with a topical background.
+MuggleNet Academia will feature MuggleNet’s managing editor, Keith Hawk, and John Granger, affectionately known as “the Hogwarts Professor.”
+Each show will feature a special guest speaker such as professors, doctors, judges, and other experts in the field of academia as well as a guest fan who either is currently studying the subject’s particular field in college or has graduated with a topical background.

-Are you beginning to ask yourself if this will be like the MuggleCast or Alohomora! podcast?
-The answer is NO!
-This is for a look into the academic aspects of the Harry Potter books only.
+Are you beginning to ask yourself if this will be like the MuggleCast or Alohomora! podcasts?
+The answer is no!
+This is a look into the academic aspects of the Harry Potter books only.